haslab/LangSMC/docs/source/mp-semantics.rst

   }.

-We enforce that the only procedure inside the multi-party semantics that is able to generate visible side information is the synchronized ``stepS`` method.
+We enforce that the only procedure inside the multi-party semantics that is able to generate visible side information is the synchronised ``stepS`` method.
 Local party execution modeled by ``stepP`` does not encompass any visible information, as it simply computes some local operation.